-The enhanced Wi-Fi support lets the Chromecast stream and connect to devices using the newer, more stable 5GHz frequency.
-The old Chromecast only supports the older 2.4GHz frequency, which is why it could on occasion be a little jittery when streaming movies.
+The enhanced Wi-Fi support lets you use the newer, more stable 5GHz frequency.
+The old version only supports the older 2.4GHz frequency, which is why it could on occasion be a little jittery when streaming movies.

-Fast Play is a key feature of the Chromecast, designed to let the device cache shows in the background that it thinks you’re likely to watch.
-Google claims this functionality will enable the Chromecast 2 to stream content 80% faster.
+Fast Play is a key feature, designed to let the device cache shows in the background that it thinks you’re likely to watch.
+Google claims this functionality will let the device stream content 80% faster.
 Sadly, I didn’t get the opportunity to check out Google’s claim – as with the content-aggregation service, Fast Play isn’t available in the UK yet.

-Pitting the Chromecast head-to-head against its predecessor, the updated device is slightly faster.
-I swapped the two Chromecasts in and out of a 40-inch Samsung TV while streaming content from Netflix, Crunchyroll and BBC iPlayer on a Nexus 6 smartphone and BT Home Hub router.
+The updated device is slightly faster.
+I swapped the two devices in and out of a 40-inch Samsung TV while streaming content from Netflix, Crunchyroll and BBC iPlayer on a Nexus 6 smartphone and BT Home Hub router.

-Unlike the Nvidia Shield TV or Amazon Fire TV, the Chromecast can’t stream 4K content; it streams at a maximum 1080p resolution.
-You’ll need a Chromecast Ultra if you want that extra resolution.
+Unlike the Nvidia Shield TV, the Chromecast can’t stream 4K content; it streams at a maximum 1080p resolution.

 Why buy the Chromecast?

 If you own a first-generation Chromecast, then you probably don’t need to upgrade.
-The Chromecast is more a refinement than a reimagining of Google’s streaming stick.
+This is more a refinement than a reimagining of Google’s streaming stick.
 Its only notable improvements are a few under-the-hood performance upgrades and increased application support.

-I’d also recommend any iOS user on a budget to check out the Chromecast before shelling out for an Apple TV as well.
+I’d also recommend any iOS user on a budget to check this out before shelling out for an Apple TV as well.

 The Chromecast is one of the best-value streaming sticks on the market, even if it doesn’t feel terribly original.